 - More comfortable furniture.

-- Classrooms planned around needs of students rather than teachers or tests.
+- Classrooms planned around the needs of students rather than teachers or tests.

 - Adjustable / standing desks.